-The majority of land that would become incorporated into the City is located within the original Rancho Santa Anita.
-The successful establishment of the City can be attributed to the management of the water supply into the area.
-The City is located in the foothills of the San Gabriel Mountains, approximately 7.0 miles northeast of the City of Pasadena and approximately 17 miles northeast of the City of Los Angeles.
+The majority of land that would become incorporated into the City of Sierra Madre is located within the original Rancho Santa Anita.
+The successful establishment of the city can be attributed to the management of the water supply into the area.
+The city is located in the foothills of the San Gabriel Mountains, approximately 7.0 miles northeast of the City of Pasadena and approximately 17 miles northeast of the City of Los Angeles.

 In 1881, Mr. Nathaniel Carter bought 845 acres of the Rancho Santa Anita and named it the Sierra Madre Tract.
 Mr. Carter also purchased 150 acres from Mr. John Richardson and 108 acres from the Southern Pacific Railroad to add to the tract.
-In 1882, Mr. Carter began selling 10-, 20-, and 40-acre lots for the sum of \$50 per acre.53 Mr. Carter entered into an agreement with Lucky Baldwin for half of the water rights from Little Santa Anita Canyon and was able to provide water to his subdivision via the stream and tunnel from this canyon.54 By the late 1880s,
+In 1882, Mr. Carter began selling 10-, 20-, and 40-acre lots for the sum of \$50 per acre.
+Mr. Carter entered into an agreement with Lucky Baldwin for half of the water rights from Little Santa Anita Canyon and was able to provide water to his subdivision via the stream and tunnel from this canyon.
+He late 1880s, the demand for land in